open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/libraries.md

 ## Setup

 Each instrumentation library is a package.
 In general, this means you need to `go get` the appropriate package.
-For example, for the instrumentation libraries maintained in the
+For example, to get the instrumentation libraries maintained in the
 [Contrib repository](https://github.com/open-telemetry/opentelemetry-go-contrib)
-this means:
+run the following:

 ```sh
 go get go.opentelemetry.io/contrib/instrumentation/{import-path}/otel{package-name}